 There are many factors that dictate why people decide on a more expensive option of drinking bottled water than simply consuming what’s available in their households, and that is what we are going to discuss in this article.
 Why do more and more people decide to pay for bottled water that is almost 10,000 times more expensive than tap water?
 Read on.

 What Studies Have to Say?

 According to consumer surveys, there are two main factors which affect consumers’ preference for drinking water.
-First is the people’s dissatisfaction of tap water’s organoleptics, particularly the taste.
-Water characteristics such as the taste, odor and appearance appear to be the most relevant consideration why people choose bottled water over tap water.
+First is the people’s dissatisfaction with tap water’s organoleptic, particularly the taste.
+Water characteristics such as the taste, odor, and appearance appear to be the most relevant consideration why people choose bottled water over tap water.